jeevankoiri10/jeevankoiri10/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=jeevankoiri10&color=brightgreen)

 I'm a dedicated and experienced software engineer from Lalitpur, Nepal, with over 2 years of hands-on experience in developing and implementing complex software solutions.
-My expertise lies in mobile app development using Flutter and various backend technologies.
+My expertise lies in mobile app development using Flutter and backend technology like django.
 I am passionate about creating impactful applications that solve real-world problems.

 ## 🌟 About Me